mchlbrnhrd/watering_system/README.md

 # IoT watering system
 Automatic irrigation of plants on vacation.

 For this self watering system you need an Arduino microcontroller, water pump, relais module and a capacitive soil moisture sensor.
 For example "WayinTop Automatische Bewässerung DIY Kit".
 It works with Arduino Nano.
-With Arduino Yún log files are stored on a SD card.
+With Arduino Yún settings and log files are stored on a SD card.
 Also settings like threshold values and log files will be pushed to a user defined server.
 An example HTML file evaluates the log file.

 ![watering system](doc/watering_system_small.jpg)